rb16b/Accelerate-Dev/README.md

     - Pod Distributon Budget
     - Netwrok Policy to restrict access

-NOTE: Vertical Auto Scaler requires VPA opertor to be installed, which was done for this cluster.
+NOTE: Vertical Auto Scaler requires VPA opertor to be installed, which was done bu the cluster admin.

+You will be using openshift project created during first lab called dev-userX, where X is a number assigned ( example: dev-user3 )

 ## Getting Started with the Vertical Pod AutoScaler exercise